 Typical experiments presently possible

-- Collection of native data on crystals with minimum dimension of 5 micron.
+- Collection of native data on crystals with minimum dimension of 5 microns.

-- Crystal characterization with beam sizes between 5 and 300 micron.
+- Crystal characterization with beam sizes between 5 and 200 microns.

 - Continuous helical data collection ('4d'-scan) on long crystals.